alexeyvalko/photo-app/README.md

 npm run build
 ```
 ## How to run the app
-In order to run this app locally, you must set up [photo REST service](https://github.com/alexeyvalko/photo-rest-service).
+In order to run this app locally, you have to set up [photo REST service](https://github.com/alexeyvalko/photo-rest-service).

 ## Environment variables
 ```sh